 With respect to financial assets measured at amortized cost, the Group recognizes an allowance for doubtful accounts for expected credit losses.
-The expected credit losses are calculated based on historical loss experience or future recoverable amounts.
+The expected credit losses are calculated based on historical loss experience or future recoverable amounts

-An allowance for doubtful accounts for trade receivables is always recognized at an amount equal to the full lifetime expected credit losses.
+An allowance for doubtful accounts for trade receivables is always recognized at an amount equal to the lifetime expected credit losses.
 In principle, with respect to financial assets except for trade receivables, an allowance for doubtful accounts is measured at an amount equal to the 12-month expected credit losses.
-However, the allowance for doubtful accounts is measured at an amount equal to the full lifetime expected credit losses if a credit risk on the financial asset has increased significantly since initial recognition.
+However, the allowance for doubtful accounts is measured at an amount equal to the lifetime expected credit losses if a credit risk on the financial asset has increased significantly since initial recognition.

 The Group assesses whether a credit risk on a financial asset has increased significantly based on a change of the default risk considering the past due information, financial difficulties of obligors or downgrades of the internal credit rating.

-The Group assesses a whole or part of a financial asset which is deemed uncollectible or extremely difficult to be collected as a default and recognizes it as a credit-impaired financial asset.
+The Group assesses a whole or part of the financial asset which is deemed extremely difficult to be collected as a default and recognizes it as a credit-impaired financial asset.
+If the Group reasonably determines that a whole or part of the financial asset is uncollectible, the carrying amounts of the financial assets are written-off directly.